Exersaucers: What You Should and Shouldn't Do - Baby Chick

 Share

-Exersaucers have advantages, but they also have many disadvantages compared to walkers.
-It is helpful that exersaucers are stationary, eliminating many hazards associated with walkers, but some risks still exist.
-Exersaucers can actually limit a baby’s development if they are used too often or too soon.
-When babies are contained, they are not developing important skills that will support their milestones.
-Babies should get as much free movement throughout the day as possible.
+Exersaucers do have advantages, but they also have many disadvantages.
+It’s helpful that exersaucers are stationary, eliminating many hazards associated with walkers, but some risks still exist.2 Exersaucers can actually limit a baby’s development if used too often or too soon.3 When babies are contained, they aren’t developing important skills that will support their milestones.
+Babies should get as much free movement throughout the day as possible.4 However, exersaucers can help a baby develop certain skills and allow parents to keep an eye on their child while taking care of the house and other duties.2 So, for those who want to use an exersaucer, how can you keep your child safe in one?

-Don’t use an exersaucer until your baby is naturally pulling themselves up to stand.
-The tiny bones, muscles, and ligaments of their feet and legs are not ready to bear weight until they are standing on their own.
-This is also detrimental to their joints, sometimes causing “knock knees,” “bow legs,” or inverted ankles.
-Wait until babies are pulling up to stand in their crib or on furniture before putting them in an exersaucer.
+However, you shouldn’t use an exersaucer until your baby is naturally pulling themselves up to stand.
+The tiny bones, muscles, and ligaments of their feet and legs aren’t ready to bear weight until they’re standing on their own.3 Parents should wait until babies are pulling up to stand in their crib or on furniture before putting them in an exersaucer.3

-Don’t leave babies in exersaucers for longer than twenty minutes at a time.
-Babies should not be stationary for too long.
-During alert playtime, babies should get as much free movement as possible, not limited to one position.
+Don’t leave babies in exersaucers for longer than 20 minutes a day.3 Some even say to limit this activity to 15 minutes per day.
+This is because babies shouldn’t be stationary for too long.4 During alert playtime, they should get as much free movement as possible, rather than being limited to one position.3,4

 Share